magnussolution/magnusbilling7/wiki/en/modules/did/did.rst

 Sat
 ---

-| The same but for Sat.
+| The same but for Saturday.